 Picture policy overview

-Make sure your listings follow these guidelines.
+Make sure your listings and products follow these guidelines.
 If they don't, some or all of your listings may be ended or not displayed in the eBay search results.
 You may also be subject to a range of other actions, including listing fees not being refunded and limits of your buying and selling privileges.

 What are the guidelines?Allowed

-- Include large, clear photos of the item for sale
+- Include large, clear photos of the item

 - Include pictures of any flaws so that buyers can see what they are getting

-- Including photos that don't accurately represent the item for sale
+- Including photos that don't accurately represent the item

 - Placeholder images used to convey messages, such as no image available, or out of stock, or other marketing messages